-In addition, Universal offers a three-park ticket option at a fairly reasonable price which includes Universal’s Volcano Bay water park (The daily admission to Volcano Bay is $75 per adult).
+In addition, Universal offers a three-park ticket option at a fairly reasonable price which includes Universal’s Volcano Bay water park (The daily admission to Volcano Bay starts from $70 per adult).
 A park-to-park upgrade is also offered so guests can visit Volcano Bay during the heat of the day then make their way to Universal Studios Florida in time for a few rides as well the nighttime showing of Cinematic Celebration.

 Universal Orlando Annual Passes

 If you think that your travel plans will require more than 5-days at Universal Orlando, then an annual pass could be your best option.
 There are four different levels of annual passes that area offered which have differing benefits and costs.